Polito-SE2-Team14/OQMS/Retrospective_0.md

 ### Macro statistics

-- Number of stories committed vs. done
+- Number of stories committed vs. done: 3 vs 2
-- Total points committed vs. done
+- Total points committed vs. done: 13 vs 8
-- Nr of hours planned vs. spent (as a team)
+- Nr of hours planned vs. spent (as a team): 21 vs 28

 **Remember** a story is done ONLY if it fits the Definition of Done: